Motivic multiplicativity of complete intersections: Motivic multiple twist-multiplicativity

-\begin{remark} (i) Voisin \cite{Voi15} shows that if $X$ is swept-out by irreducible curves of genus $g$ supporting a 0-cycle rationally equivalent to $o_X$ then $\Gamma^m(X, o_X)=0$ for any integer $m\geq (n+1)(g+1)$.
-Except in certain special cases, such as rationally connected varieties among others, the aforementioned curves are usually taken to be a family of complete intersection curves in $X$ and their genus $g$ is very large.
-So, the lower bound of vanishing of the modified diagonal classes cannot be obtained from this result.
-To approach the lower bound, it seems necessary to determine the stable motivic multiplicativity defect appears to be necessary for approaching the optimal threshold.
+\begin{remark} \leavevmode \begin{enumerate} \item[(i)] Voisin \cite{Voi15} proved that, if $X$ is swept out by irreducible curves of genus $g$, each supporting a $0$-cycle rationally equivalent to $o_X$, then $\Gamma^m(X, o_X)=0$ for every integer $m\geq (n+1)(g+1)$.
+Except in certain special cases, such as rationally connected varieties, the curves in question are generally taken to be complete intersection curves on $X$, whose genera may be very large.
+Thus, Voisin's result does not generally provide a sharp vanishing threshold for modified diagonal classes.
+Determining the stable motivic multiplicativity defect appears to be necessary for approaching the optimal threshold.

-(ii) It is reasonable to expect the result is sharp for many kinds of varieties with required conditions.
-It seems interesting to prove the optimal vanishing result for any variety and determine the lower bound.
+\item[(ii)] It is reasonable to expect that Proposition \ref{prop2.30} is sharp for many classes of varieties satisfying its hypotheses.
+It would be interesting to determine the optimal vanishing threshold for modified diagonal classes of an arbitrary variety.

-(iii) It should be pointed out that even if a variety satisfies the sharp modified diagonal property, its stable motivic multiplicativity defect may be large, just as witnessed by the case of rationally connected varieties. \end{remark}
+\item[(iii)] Even if a variety satisfies an optimal modified diagonal vanishing property, its stable motivic multiplicativity defect may still be large, as illustrated by rationally connected varieties. \end{enumerate} \end{remark}